 Travel Comfortably: Choose the Best Compression Socks for Travel

-A strong Dollar, compared to the British Pound and Euro, means now is a great time for Americans to travel to Europe.
-And every trip to Europe needs a pair or two of compression stockings.
+Every trip wheter by car, train or plane, needs a pair or two of compression stockings.
 Frequent flyer miles are great, but you don’t want to arrive for your dream vacation with sore, swollen legs and feet.
 The reason your legs and feet get so achy when traveling is that your muscles are not being flexed or used enough, and blood pools in your leg veins.
 This lack of fresh oxygenated blood can cause soreness and cramping in your legs, and swelling in your ankles and feet.
 If you’re at higher risk for blood clots, are overweight, or you have notoriously poor circulation, this could lead to more serious problems like Deep Vein Thrombosis (DVT).

 There are a number of ways to increase circulation when you’re on a long flight.
 First, and most important is to get up and move!
 Stand up, shake your legs, and walk the aisles when possible.
 Unfortunately, that’s not always an option if the seat-belt light is on.
 The easiest way to increase circulation is by wearing compression socks or stockings, often called “travel socks.”
 Travel socks provide graduated compression from your ankles to your knee.
 This increases circulation naturally, coaxing the blood to flow back to your heart, instead of getting trapped in your legs and feet.
 Here are a few things to look for when shopping for compression socks to take on your trip: